Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 • Tour timing: about 1 hour

-• Things to consider: Wear hiking shoes; the descent is steep and not recommended for people who have trouble going downhill.
+• Things to consider: Wear hiking shoes; the descent is steep and not recommended for people with trouble going downhill.

-• Best way to hike: Hike from the surface down into the cave, so you’re walking downhill.
+• Best way to view: Hike from the surface down into the cave, so you’ll be walking downhill.
 If you go the opposite way, you’ll be hiking uphill from the elevator, which will be more strenuous.

 The Big Room Trail is one of the most popular self-guided tours.
 It was called “The Grand Canyon with a roof over it” by actor Will Rogers.